Kilcekru/dcc/README.md

 ##### Fuel Storage
 Provides Fuel for Depots nearby to improve the deploy time of this structures.

-### Persistance
+### Persistence
 Make sure DCS allows DCC to save it state with the following step.
-This needs do be done after each DCS update.
+These needs do be done after each DCS update.
 Change the following lines in the file in the DCS installation folder 'DCS World/Scripts/MissionScripting.lua'
 From:
 ```